o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/entity-and-prefab-basics.md

 When multiple entities and prefabs are selected, they all are duplicated along with their hierarchies, as demonstrated in the following video.

-{{< video src="/images/learning-guide/tutorials/entities-and-prefabs/multiple-duplicates.mp4" info="Duplicating multiple entities and prefab instances." autoplay="true" loop="true" width="450" >}}
+{{< video src="/images/learning-guide/tutorials/entities-and-prefabs/multiple-duplicates.mp4" info="Duplicating multiple entities and prefab instances." autoplay="true" loop="true" >}}

-In the following video, nested entities and prefab instances are duplicated in place within the hierarchy.
+In the following video, a nested entity and a prefab instance are duplicated in place within the hierarchy of a prefab.

-{{< video src="/images/learning-guide/tutorials/entities-and-prefabs/nested-duplicate.mp4" info="Duplicating nested entities and prefab instances." autoplay="true" loop="true" width="450" >}}
+{{< video src="/images/learning-guide/tutorials/entities-and-prefabs/nested-duplicate.mp4" info="Duplicating nested entities and prefab instances." autoplay="true" loop="true" >}}

 ## Delete entities and prefab instances